 When it comes to improving website performance, getting found more in search engines and increasing visitor traffic to your website, the strategies to achieve these get complicated quickly.
 Some terms you will encounter include search engine optimization (SEO), keyword analysis, meta tags, title tags, and other digital marketing buzz words.
 But the question is what is important when it comes to increasing your website performance?
 In this article we outline the important tools and strategies to increasing website visitor traffic.

 Google Analytics is a free tool Google offers to help businesses track their website performance analytics.
-I highly recommend that you add Google Analytics to your website.
+We recommend adding Google Analytics to your website.
 It is the best way to get free, accurate and detailed information about your website performance and visitors.
 With Google Analytics, you can track how a visitor came to your site, how long visitors stayed, what pages they looked at, and what kind of content kept them there.

 When reviewing data from Google Analytics, review these five key areas: